The Parent Trap (1998 film): Home media

 The Parent Trap was initially released on VHS in the United States on December 8, 1998.
+It was released on DVD on March 16, 1999 and a Special "Double Trouble" Edition was released on May 31, 2005.
 A 20th Anniversary Edition Blu-ray was released as a Disney Movie Club Exclusive on April 24, 2018.
 The film was also available as a launch title on Disney+.

 Future

 On February 21, 2018, The Hollywood Reporter reported rumours that reboots of several titles were being considered for development as exclusive content for The Walt Disney Company's streaming service Disney+, with The Parent Trap being one of the projects named in the announcement.

 On July 20, 2020, Katie Couric moderated a virtual cast reunion through her Instagram account for the film's 22nd anniversary.
 Lindsay Lohan, Dennis Quaid, Elaine Hendrix, Lisa Ann Walter, Simon Kunz, Nancy Meyers, and Charles Shyer all participated in the video chat.
 A charity fundraising effort during the COVID-19 pandemic, the reunion special helped raise money for chef José Andrés' non-profit organization, World Central Kitchen.
 Quaid then released an extended version of the reunion on his podcast, The Dennissance, the following day.

 In March 2025, Quaid addressed the possibility of a sequel, stating "there had been some talk" about it prior to Richardson's passing in 2009, but "it would be impossible to do now," continuing, "I don't think we'd have the heart for it.
 Maybe one day, another version will be made for another generation.
 We all still miss Natasha."

 In July 2025, Hendrix co-produced an off-Broadway parody of the film titled Ginger Twinsies.